Riparian Management Indicators (what we measure)

 The Waikato Regional Council is responsible for taking samples and measuring the health and bathing quality of our rivers and streams.
 It is important that we live in a healthy environment.
 Clean waterways and margins are important to flora and fauna.
 Unsatisfactory water quality has various negative effects, including making it difficult for aquatic animals to breathe and restricting plant growth.
 Water pollution can also be bad for human health.

-The Waikato Regional Council monitors streams in seven locations within the Matamata-Piako District.
+The Waikato Regional Council monitors streams in seven locations within the Matamata-Piako District, which is part of the larger Hauraki water catchment zone.
 Measurements are taken for ecology with the indicators being dissolved oxygen, PH, turbidity, ammonia, temperature, total phosphorus, total nitrogen and also for bathing quality with the indicators being baseflow clarity and E-coli.

-For links to the individual measurements click on the links below:
+For links to the individual bathing quality and ecological measurements based on data collected between 2012 and 2015, respectively, click on the links below:

 In general the graphs show that: